 Dynamic compaction uses the energy from a falling weight in a pre-determined grid pattern to improve granular soils and fills.

 Treated granular soils and fills have increased density, friction angle, and stiffness.
 In shallow karst geologies, dynamic compaction has been used to collapse voids before construction to reduce sinkhole potential.
-It has also been used to compact construction debris and urban fill as well as sanitary landfills before construction of parking lots, roadways, and embankments.
+It has also been used to compact construction debris, urban fill, and sanitary landfills before constructing parking lots, roadways, and embankments.
 The removal of compressible, contaminated fills can sometimes be avoided.